As it is the case all around the world, Limited Liability Company (LLC) is the most common form of business in Türkiye.

 Articles of Association

-As being the constitutional document of the company, the articles of association must be prepared in order to establish an LLC.
-Several copies of the articles of association have to be signed by all the shareholders (or their representatives by way of a proxy) of the LLC before the trade registry office (unless the shareholders or their representatives are illiterate or handicapped or cannot speak Turkish in which case the AoA must be signed before a notary public).
+As being the constitutional document of the company, the AoA must be prepared in order to establish an LLC.
+Several copies of the AoA must be signed by all the shareholders (or their representatives by way of a proxy) of the LLC before the trade registry office (unless the shareholders or their representatives are illiterate or handicapped or cannot speak Turkish in which case the AoA must be signed before a notary public).

 a) The names and surnames, address and citizenship details of the founders,